UglyToad/PdfPig/README.md

         }
     }

-New in v0.0.5 - To create documents use the class ```PdfDocumentBuilder```.
-Though they are deprecated within the PDF specification the Standard 14 fonts provide a quick way to get started:
+To create documents use the class ```PdfDocumentBuilder```.
+The Standard 14 fonts provide a quick way to get started:

     PdfDocumentBuilder builder = new PdfDocumentBuilder();